davidepalladino/Button-Arduino/README.md

 ### Other IDE
 1. Download and extract it
 2. Copy the `src` content in your project folder
-3. Open the project with your other IDE
+3. Open the project with your IDE
 4. Use the preprocessor directives to add the library, like this:
 ```c++
 #include "Button.h"